Comprehensive Guide To Virtual Assistant Salaries In The Philippines

 In the Philippines, a college degree is a prerequisite in order to get a job.
 That’s why a majority of virtual assistants are college-educated.

-This chart shows the type of workers we have on our database, which gives us a general idea of who’s available for hire and how much you can offer as a starting salary.
+This chart shows the type of workers we have on our database, which gives you a general idea of who are available for hire and how much you can offer as a starting salary.

 When hiring a Filipino worker, you’ll have the best chance of hiring someone inexperienced to someone with intermediate skills.
 So the starting salary you should offer would be in the beginner and intermediate range.